Superior vena cava obstruction (SVCO)

 What is a superior vena cava obstruction (SVCO)?

 The superior vena cava (SVC) is a large vein that carries blood from the upper half of the body straight to the heart.
-It lies in the middle of the chest, behind the breast bone (sternum).
+It lies in the middle of the chest, behind the breastbone (sternum).

 Causes of SVCO

-These are other possible causes:
+There are other possible causes of SVCO:

 Symptoms of SVCO